-The requirements of the compressor are that it needs to supply sufficient, clean, dry air.
-It needs to be of the correct size to facilitate the air pressure and volume requirements of the whole system.
-This is important because as previously mentioned, the restrictions of Qd's, narrow hose ID and the regulator can all play a factor in alleviating pressure, which is why it’s necessary to have a spray paint compressor that produces a higher CFM than your HVLP spray gun.
+The fundamental requirements of your compressor are that it needs to supply sufficient, clean (oil-free) and dry (water-free) air, while also being the correct size to facilitate the air pressure and volume requirements of the whole system.
+This is important because, as previously mentioned, the restrictions of certain QDs, a narrow hose ID and the regulator can all play a factor in alleviating pressure, which is why it’s necessary to have a spray paint compressor that produces a higher CFM than your HVLP spray gun.

-The compressor must also provide clean (oil free) and dry (water free) air.
-The air tank must be drained of any water and the filters checked to determine they are clean and functional.
-It is also advisable to have a final air filter installed at the gun itself.
-To read more about the various specifications of air filters, check out our air compressor buying guide here.
+To keep the air clean, the air tank must be drained of any water and the spray gun filters checked to determine they are spotless and functional.
+It’s also recommended to have a final air filter installed at the gun itself.
+To read more about the various specifications of air filter setups, check out our air compressor buying guide here.

 Spray Gun Kits

-If you're new to the world of paint spraying, we’d recommend starting with our ready made 6 Litre Oil-Less Air Compressor & Spray Gun Kit.
-The air compressor kit comes complete with a professional air spray gun, a spray gun regulator, a 10m hose and a spray gun cleaning kit, as well as euro quick-release couplers.
-An ideal starter option for anyone looking for a lightweight piece of equipment for occasional small at home DIY projects.
+If you're new to the world of paint spraying, we’d recommend starting with our ready-made 6 litre oil-less air compressor & spray gun kit.
+The kit comes complete with a professional air spray gun, a spray gun regulator, a 10m hose and a spray gun cleaning kit, as well as euro quick-release couplers.
+An ideal starter option for anyone looking for a lightweight piece of equipment for occasional small, at-home DIY projects.

-Secondly the plucky SGS 24 litre, 9.6 CFM compressor is fully equipped with a HVLP gravity fed professional spray gun, 10m rubber air hose, regulator with gauge, mini air filter and water trap and 2 quick couplers.
-This kit is ideal for anyone recently starting out spray painting.
-The kit is an incredible combination of performance, safety and value.
+Secondly, our punchy 24 litre, 9.6 CFM compressor is fully equipped with a HVLP, gravity-fed professional spray gun, 10m rubber air hose, spray gun regulator with gauge, mini air filter and water trap and 2 quick couplers.
+Another good choice for anyone recently starting out with spray painting, the kit offers a superb combination of performance, safety and value.

-This 50 litre high flow reciprocating air compressor has the capacity and delivery to ensure you always get fantastic results.
-The kit boasts a large 50L tank that really makes this kit a top contender for serious enthusiasts and semi-professional sprayers.
-Offering plenty of bang for your buck, the kit is fully equipped with a HVLP gravity fed professional spray gun, 10m 6mm rubber hose with quick couplers, mini air filter and 1 litre of compressor oil.
-Our compressor spray gun guide has all the info you need to get up and running.
+Our 50-litre, high-flow, reciprocating air compressor has the capacity and delivery to ensure you always get fantastic results.
+The compressor boasts a large 50L tank that makes this kit a top contender for serious enthusiasts and semi-professional sprayers.
+Offering plenty of bang for your buck, the kit is fully equipped with a HVLP, gravity-fed professional spray gun, a 10m 6mm rubber hose with quick couplers, a mini air filter setup and 1 litre of compressor oil.
+For help getting going, our compressor spray gun guide has all the info you need to get up and running.

-Don't forget it doesn't matter what size or style of spray gun and air compressor you own, keeping it clean is vital for avoiding blockages and keeping it performing at an optimal level.
-With that in mind, we’d suggest one of our high-quality cleaning kits for spray guns from SGS Engineering, you get everything needed to maintain your spray gun between uses with minimal fuss.
-The kit contains eight pieces, ensuring you have everything you need to give your spray gun a long life and continues to offer the best results.
+Don't forget; regardless of what size or style of spray gun and air compressor you own, keeping it clean is vital for avoiding blockages and keeping it performing at an optimal level.
+With that in mind, we’d suggest one of our high-quality cleaning kits for spray guns which will give you everything necessary to maintain your spray gun and compressor between uses with minimal fuss.
+The kit contains eight key pieces which are designed to ensure longevity and the best possible results.